Ravi-arya009/AdvancedCourseManagement/README.md

 - Mail Configuration: This project uses a Mailtrap for development, ensure your .env file has the appropriate settings for mail delivery(temporary keys are provided in .env.example).

-- This project alsos logs the mails so that it can be checked if the mail delivery fails(which does frequently since temporary mailing service is used).
+- This project also logs the mails so that it can be checked if the mail delivery fails(which does frequently since temporary mailing service is used).
+When running weekly summary, you might encounter warning saying too many mails(since we're using free mailing service).

+-A dummy csv file is provided named students.csv in the project directory.

 - Laravel's built in file caching is used instead of Redis or memcached to avoid multiple moving parts for now.
 In future it can be changed as the project grows.

 - Middleware is used to restrict certain functionalities based on user roles.
 Additionally, as the project required the use of gates or policies, a gate is implemented in specific places (defined in AppServiceProvider.php) to demonstrate its usage.

-- An extra table name 'role' is used to keep track of user roles and make it dynamic and future proof.
+- An extra table name 'roles' is used to keep track of user roles and make it dynamic and future proof.

 - There're no such challenges faced in the project.
 Only challenge was to check Laravel's documentation while doing certain things because Laravel 11 changed a lot of traditional ways of doing things.